 These two terms are intimately related.
 Regulating a piano is putting the piano action mechanism in order, to ensure maximum performance.
 Voicing a piano also involves working with the action, especially the hammers, to enhance the piano’s “voice” and singing quality.
 Regulation has more to do with touch, or how the piano plays; voicing is concerned with the art of adjusting tone, or how the piano sounds.
 If one or both of these elements are out of balance, the piano will not function as it could and should.

 Problems can arise with a piano for a number of reasons: sometimes accidents happen, or perhaps your piano is starting to show its age and some keys no longer work.
-I can usually diagnose and often correct these problems on the spot.
 It may be the case that minor repairs need to be effected before the piano can be tuned.
 It is difficult to give an exact rate before having examined the piano, as there are many general types of repairs that can be needed.
-Once again please note that as of 2017 I no longer offer any repairs beyond very basic “triage” type.
+Once again please note that I no longer offer any repairs beyond very basic “triage” type, where possible.

 Are you thinking of buying or selling a piano, or do you just need to know what a piano is worth?
 This can be a tricky question as there are numerous variables.
 I can help in this process by looking at the piano and evaluating it from a subjective and technical point of view.
 This information can aid in avoiding pitfalls for both buyers and sellers, or for giving an indication of value (for insurance or replacement value purposes).
 It is worth mentioning that there is some good information already out there for the general public.
 The industry standard book for anyone interested in the piano is Larry Fine’s Piano Book.
 It is a great source of education about the piano, written in easy to understand language.
 And now, much of that information is available online (for free!) on the new site pianobuyer.com.
 Also pianopricepoint.com may be of interest to you.
 Please note that I do not offer legally official appraisals (i.e. you wish to donate your piano for an income tax deduction), as I am not a certified appraiser.